oracle/coherence-operator/docs/storage.md

 #### 2. Create local Persistent Volumes.

-Since local volumes can [only by used as a statically created](https://kubernetes.io/docs/concepts/storage/#local) PersistentVolume, persistent volumes need to be created before they are used.
+Since local volumes can [only be used as a statically created](https://kubernetes.io/docs/concepts/storage/#local) PersistentVolume, persistent volumes need to be created before they are used.

 A sample yaml for creating Persistence Volume `mylocalsc-pv0` with label `type: local` is as follows.